 How The Butterfly Effect Works

 The Butterfly Effect suggests that every action including the smallest of actions has an effect on the world around it.
-Even the minute flapping of a butterfly’s wings can effect the weather half way around the world!
+Even the minute flapping of a butterfly’s wings can affect the weather halfway around the world!

 Have you noticed how contagious a smile can be?
 Like when you’re walking through a grocery store and the person you pass in the isle is smiling?
-It’s hard to not smile yourself and feel a small pulse of joy as a result.
+It’s hard to not smile yourself and feel a small pulse of joy as a result, right?

 How about when your neighbor gives you cuttings of her strawberry plants or seeds from her favorite flowers?
 These too are radical acts of kindness.
 When shared freely they’re more likely to be repeated, creating a butterfly effect.

 Radical acts of kindness include gestures such as protecting open spaces for wildlife, picking up litter, adopting a pet, turning off the faucet when not using it, gardening for pollinators, and choosing organic.
 For instance, when pesticides are used to spray crops they kill indiscriminately, and these same chemicals contaminate drinking water and everything downstream from fish to birds.